Coronavirus: New checks cause chaos at German-Czech border | DW | 15.02.2021

-Some queues of lorries stretched back 20 kilometers on the Czech side.
+Some queues of trucks stretched back 20 kilometers on the Czech side.
 Germany had hoped stricter would stop mutant COVID variant spreading.
 But instead the move has sparked anger.

 Tailbacks stretching for several kilometers built up on Czech roads leading to the German border on Monday.